 Want an engineering-focused gap year experience that will see you gain industry-specific skills and experience?
-Here’s some info on the options available…
+Find out more about the options available.

-Engineering as a subject in its own right is rarely studied until reaching university, so taking a gap year with a focus on engineering can be a great opportunity to get a taste for the field before starting further studies.
-It can also be a brilliant way for current students to gain some real experience before entering the workplace full-time, as well as really improving a job hunter’s CV.
+Engineering as a subject in its own right is rarely studied until reaching university.
+Therefore, taking a gap year with a focus on engineering can be a great opportunity to get a taste for the field before starting further studies.
+It can also be a brilliant way for current students to gain some real-world experience before entering the workplace full-time, as well as really improving a job hunter’s CV.

-One of the most renowned companies to offer engineering focused internships is The Year in Industry (YINI) [new window], which has been placing students for 25 years.
-For anyone wanting to take a year out to work full-time in the engineering or technology sector this is a must visit organisation.
+One of the most renowned organisations to offer engineering-focused internships is The Year in Industry (YINI), which has been placing students for over 25 years.
+For anyone wanting to take a year out to work full-time in the engineering or technology sector this is a must-visit organisation.

 “Companies choose YINI for the calibre of student and service we provide.
-Our experience specialising in engineering, science and technology has helped us understand the technical and practical skills students need to develop, therefore exposing them to high quality experience,” enthuses Chris Ward, YINI’s national director.
+Our experience specialising in engineering, science and technology has helped us understand the technical and practical skills students need to develop, therefore exposing them to high quality experience,” enthuses YINI’s National Director.

 There are many gap year providers that offer more varied experiences that will still support a future career in engineering and provide you with very useful skills.

 “There are a number of gap year programmes that focus on specific skills,” says Emma Jones, Author of Gap Years - The Essential Guide.
 “Some volunteer programmes such as VSO [new window] or Projects Abroad Pro [new window] need people with engineering experience to work abroad.”